 There are no additional charges for visits to see a clinician in Mental Health Service.
 Additional charges apply for testing and other services.

 There are no additional charges for services in the Office of Wellness and Health Promotion, with the exception of the Rape Aggression Defense (RAD) Systems self-defense course for women.

 III.A.4 No Show Charge

-"No show" is defined as not presenting for or cancelling your scheduled appointment within 12 hours for all clinics except the Medical Clinic, which is 2 hours prior to the appointment time.
+"No show" is defined as not presenting for or canceling your scheduled appointment within 24 hours for all clinics except the Medical Clinic, which is 2 hours prior to the appointment time.
 Student Health Center appointments are in high demand.
 No shows prevent others from utilizing the Student Health Center.

 It is the policy of the Student Health Center not to refund semester fees or charges for services provided in good faith.
-A student may request a refund in writing to: Executive Director, Student Health Center, Infirmary Road, Louisiana State University, Baton Rouge, Louisiana 70803.
+A student may request a refund in writing to: Executive Director, Student Health Center, 16 Infirmary Lane, Louisiana State University, Baton Rouge, Louisiana 70803.

 III.B Fee Schedule

 Full-time students: $185 Student Health Fee (included in tuition and fees)